-Incapacity benefit claimants will make up the vast majority of managed migration cases
+Incapacity benefit and tax credits claimants will make up the vast majority of managed migration cases

 The Office for Budget Responsibility (OBR) estimates that around 1.9 million households might be subject to ‘managed migration’ from 2019-23.
 This is when DWP will transfer any remaining legacy benefit and tax credit claimants (that is, those who have not transferred already due to a change in their own circumstances) on to UC.
 The OBR also highlights that tax credits and Employment Support Allowance cases will likely make up the vast majority (90%) of managed migration cases.